-Do you want to create a MailerLite form in WordPress?
+Do you want to create a MailerLite contact form in WordPress?

-If you’re using MailerLite for your email campaigns, it’s a good idea to connect your WordPress forms with your MailerLite account.
+If you’re using MailerLite for your email campaigns, did you know you can connect your WordPress forms with your MailerLite account?

-How to Create a MailerLite Form in WordPress
+How to Create a MailerLite Contact Form in WordPress

 In This Article